 - Operation & Maintenance (086100) Funding supports day-to-day operations of the Arlington National Cemetery, including planning and execution for more than 7,000 interments and inurnments annually, as well as routine repairs made to facilities, contracted services, and horticultural work at Arlington National Cemetery and the Soldiers' and Airmen's Home National Cemetery.
-Funding shown in Object Class 11 through 31 is included in these estimates.
+Funding shown in Object Class 31 is included in these estimates.
 Funding for Object Class 32 is discussed in the Construction (086500) paragraph, below. - Administration (086400) Beginning in FY 2012 and for future years, funding for Administration (086400) has been consolidated under Operation & Maintenance (086100) in order to simplify and streamline funds management for the organization. - Construction (086500) Funding supports ANC's capital investments (Object Class 32 Land and Structures) in construction of facilities and land improvements.
-Capital investments in FY 2013 reflect ANCs commitment toward upgrading its information technology architecture to support more efficient operations and repairs to the lodges located at ANC and at the Soldiers' and Airmen's Home National Cemetery.
+Capital investments in FY 2015 reflect ANCs continued commitment toward completing the backlog of infrastructure repair and maintenance.